Introduction: Creating the post on CDN

 In this post, I have described how I created the

-The raw text was mostly edited, which I put that into Ink App for helping with the copy or the copywriting as it is called.
+The raw text was mostly edited, which I put that into Ink App for helping with the copy or the copy writing as it is called.
 That is where the sentence length, also the grammatical errors, typos, and the sentence structures were all updated.
-Next, adding meta data or meta tags happened.
+Next, was the stage where addition of meta data or meta tags happened.
 It was slow, tiring, iterative and frustrating, but it gave me suggestions on making the article more reader friendly.
 Those iterations took the longest.

 c.
 Finally, I updated the HTML on the website itself.